hugoalh-studio/symmetric-crypto-es/README.md

 *This package was inspired by "symencdec" ([GitHub](https://github.com/nire0510/symencdec))([NPM](https://www.npmjs.com/package/symencdec)).*

-Symmetric crypto is a password based encryption and decryption, but have some improvements.
+Symmetric crypto is a password based encryption and decryption, but have some improvement.

 ## 📄 Documentation